MustafaMH418/Nucleo-stm32f466/Robot Crane /Doc/Documentation.md

 }
 ```
 2. Pins Configurations : </br>
-We can include all the code needed for enabling clock of GPIO and configuring pins in a function called `TIM_MspPostInit()` which can be called after all the highlevel initilization
+We can include all the code needed for enabling clock of GPIO and configuring pins in a function called `TIM_MspPostInit()` which can be called after all the highlevel Initilization
 ```c
 void TIM_MspPostInit(){
 	__HAL_RCC_GPIOA_CLK_ENABLE();	// Enabling clock for GPIOA